mk-fg/pretty-yaml/README.rst

 Module uses PyYAML_ for processing of the actual YAML files and should pull it in as a dependency.

-Dependency on unidecode_ module is optional and should only be necessary with force_embed=False keyword, and same-id objects or recursion is used within serialized data.
+Dependency on unidecode_ module is optional and only be used with force_embed=False keyword (defaults to True), and same-id objects or recursion within serialized data - i.e. only when generating &some_key_id anchors is actually needed.
+If module is unavailable at runtime, anchor ids might be less like their keys and maybe not as nice.

 Using pip_ is how you generally install it, usually coupled with venv_ usage (which will also provide "pip" tool itself)::